SoftEngTeam1/SoftEng/README.md

   - makes the "make tests" unit tests in the SoftEng repository
   - commits and pushes all modifications

-  make_dev_env
+  make dev_env
-  - Running this will install all of the requirements from the requirements-dev.txt file.
+  - Running this will install all of the requirements from the requirements-dev.txt file, requirements.txt and the heroku requirements file.

   make tests
   - makes unit tests in the SoftEng repository

+  make deploy
+  - runs ./venv/app/app.py which will run MySQL database and Heroku (if logged in)

   Run Heroku
   - Its located in the venv/ folder (make sure to be logged in)